Anne de Montmorency, 1st Duke of Montmorency: Path to disgrace

-In June 1541 the king humiliated Montmorency through a request he made at the wedding of Jeanne d'Albret, the daughter of the queen of Navarre and the herzog von Jülich-Cleves-Berg (duke of Jülich-Cleves-Berg).
+In June 1541 the king humiliated Montmorency through a request he made at the wedding of Jeanne d'Albret, the daughter of the queen of Navarre and the duke of Jülich-Cleves-Berg.
 Jeanne refused (or was unable) to walk to the altar for the ceremony, and therefore the king commanded Montmorency to carry her to the altar.
 The court was shocked that such a high ranking man as Montmorency had been ordered to undertake such a demeaning task, and Montmorency remarked to his nearby friends 'this is the end of my favour, I am saying goodbye to it'.
 The day after the wedding, he left court, and would not return during the lifetime of François.

 Disgrace

 Governate revoked

 On 21 May 1542, François abolished all governorships in France, and ordered the people of France not to obey their ex-governors' commands.
 He justified this on the grounds that their powers had become excessive.
 In the following weeks he proceeded to re-appoint every former governor of the provinces with the exception of Montmorency who was replaced in Languedoc.
 The initial abolition is therefore understood to be an attack on Montmorency disguised in a general dismissal due to his power making a specific dismissal unfeasible politically.